MapColonies/developer-portal/docs/getting-started/3d/services/model_server.md

-# Model Server: Nginx
+# Model Server:

-In 3d, the model server is used as a proxy to serve the models files from S3.
+In 3d, the model server is used as a proxy to serve the models files.

 **How does it work??**